Ivordir/YALPS/README.md

      * An `Iterable` of variable keys that indicates these variables are binary
      * (can only be 0 or 1 in the solution).
      * It can also be a `boolean`, indicating whether all variables are binary or not.
-     * All variables are treated as not binary if this is left blank.
+     * If this is left blank, then all variables are treated as not binary.
      */
     binaries?: boolean | Iterable<VariableKey>
 }